opendatasoft/ods-widgets/README.md

   </div>
 </body>
 ```

+Some specific widgets can rely on specific "heavy" libraries (such as Highcharts, Leaflet...);
+in that case, they are lazily-loaded from a CDN when the widget initializes itself.

 ### Available API and data sources
 Currently, ODS-Widgets only works with an API from an OpenDataSoft domain, or any API